On Subvarieties of Degenerations of Fano Varieties: Introduction

+Geometric properties of degenerations of Fano varieties are closely related to arithmetic properties of the ground field.
+A conjecture of James Ax (which we call the \emph{Ax conjecture}) predicts that every perfect PAC field is $C_1$ (cf. \cite[Theorem D]{ax68}).
+Recall that a field $k$ is called $C_1$ if every homogeneous polynomial $f\in k[x_0, \ldots, x_n]$ of degree $\le n$ has a nontrivial zero in $k^{n+1}$ (\cite[Definition 24.2.1]{fj}), and a field $k$ is called \emph{PAC} (pseudo-algebraically closed) if each geometrically irreducible $k$-variety has a $k$-rational point (\cite[page 203]{fj}).
+By showing that the degeneration of Fano varieties must contain a geometrically irreducible subscheme (over the residue field), J\'anos Koll\'ar solves the Ax conjecture in characteristic zero completely (where the idea originates from \cite{DJL83}).
+Recall that a \emph{Fano variety} over a perfect field $k$ is a normal projective variety over $k$ so that $-K_X$ is ample (note that there is no requirement on the singularities of the variety, cf. \S\ref{RC-SRC}).

-\begin{theorem}[\cite{Kollarcom} Theorem 3, p.236] Let $k$ be a field of characteristic 0, $C$ a smooth $k$-curve, $Z$ a reduced, irreducible, projective $k$-variety and $g: Z\to C$ a morphism.
-Assume that the generic fiber $F_{\text{gen}}$ is \begin{enumerate}[label=(\arabic*)] \item smooth, \item geometrically irreducible, and \item Fano (that is, $-K_{\text{gen}}$ is ample). \end{enumerate} Let $c\in C$ be a closed point with residue field $\kappa (c)$.
-Then the fiber $g^{-1}(c)$ contains a $\kappa(c)$-subvariety which is geometrically irreducible.
-If, in addition, every $\kappa(c)$-irreducible component of $g^{-1}(c)$ is smooth (or normal), then $g^{-1}(c)$ contains a $\kappa(c)$-irreducible component which is geometrically irreducible. \end{theorem}
+\begin{theorem}[ {\cite[Theorem 3, page 236]{Kollarcom}}] Let $k$ be a field of characteristic 0, $C$ a smooth $k$-curve, $Z$ a reduced, irreducible, projective $k$-variety, and $g\colon Z\to C$ a $k$-morphism.
+Assume that the generic fibre $F_{\text{gen}}$ is \begin{itemize} \item [\emph{(1)}] smooth, \item [\emph{(2)}] geometrically irreducible, and \item [\emph{(3)}] Fano (that is, $-K_{F_\text{gen}}$ is ample). \end{itemize} Let $c\in C$ be a closed point with residue field $k (c)$.
+Then, the fibre $g^{-1}(c)$ contains a $k(c)$-subscheme which is geometrically irreducible.
+If, in addition, every $k(c)$-irreducible component of $g^{-1}(c)$ is smooth (or normal), then $g^{-1}(c)$ contains a $k (c)$-irreducible component which is geometrically irreducible. \end{theorem}

-Later, \cite{hx07} shows that the geometrically irreducible subvariety found by Koll\'ar is actually rationally connected.
-When the ground field has positive characteristic and contains an algebraically closed subfield, the existence of such subvariety is proved by Jason Starr using a different approach (\cite{jasonax}).

-\begin{theorem}[\cite{jasonax} Theorem 1.5 and \cite{jason17} Remark 3.15] Let $R$ be a \emph{prime regular} DVR (see Definition~\ref{primeregular}) with residue field $k_R$, and let $X_R$ be a proper, flat $R$-algebraic space.
-Denote by $L_R$ the compositum of $k_R$ with the algebraic closure of the prime subfield.
-If the geometric generic fiber of $X_R$ over $R$ is separably rationally connected (see Definition~\ref{rationalcnn}), then there exists a closed subspace $Y_{L_R}$ of $X_R\otimes_R L_R$ which is geometrically irreducible over $L_R$, i.e., $Y_{L_R}\otimes_{L_R}\ol{L}_R$ is irreducible. \end{theorem}

-The works \cite{ex07} (Theorem 1.1 on p.2679) and \cite{fr} (Corollary 1.2 on p.798) show that if $k_R$ is a finite field then the fiber $X_{k_R}$ has a $k_R$-rational point, i.e., there exists a zero-dimensional geometrically irreducible subvariety on $X_{k_R}$.
-In this article, we show that under certain conditions the geometrically irreducible subvariety $Y_{k_R}\subset X_{k_R}$ predicted in Theorem~\ref{maintheorem} has \emph{positive} dimension and we can control the dimension of this subvariety by the ``Fano index" of the generic fiber (see Example~\ref{fanoindex}).